ukama/ukama/testing/lab/docs/scenario-language-v1.md

   networks: all
   package: next_plan
   column: revenue
-  expected_value: 500
+  expected_value: 5.00
   tolerance: 0.01
 ```

 KPI and report checks poll until the expected value is visible or the timeout
 expires.
-Monetary analytics values follow the BFF/console unit in the returned
+Monetary analytics values are in major currency units, like every
-cell or KPI (currently minor units when `unit` is `cents`).
+other monetary value on the BFF surface (detailed below).

 The P0 billing, console, and usage checks also stay entirely on the BFF
 GraphQL contract: